ppy/osu-wiki/wiki/Community/User_title/en.md

 ## Trivia

 - User titles are referred to as "rank titles" throughout the game's code.
 This is a leftover name from when osu! was built on top of [phpBB](https://www.phpbb.com/).

-- As of March 2021, If a user is eligible to multiple user titles, they would be displayed together on their profile, separated by a slash, instead of only displaying their most recent user title. <!-- VINXIS was the first person to get this treatment when he joined BN, unfortunately the tweet that shows this is deleted -->
+- As of March 2021, if a user is eligible for multiple user titles, they are displayed together on their profile separated by a slash, instead of only displaying their most recent user title.<!-- VINXIS was the first person to get this treatment when he joined BN, unfortunately the tweet that shows this is deleted -->
 ::: Infobox
 ![](img/multiple-titles.png "VINXIS' two titles being displayed at the same time")
 :::